deuxfleurs-org/garage/doc/book/operations/upgrading.md

   You can do all of the nodes in a single zone at once as that won't impact global cluster availability.
   Do not try to make a backup of the metadata folder of a running node.

+  **Since Garage v0.9.4,** you can use the `garage meta snapshot --all` command to take a simultaneous snapshot of the metadata database files of all your nodes.
+This avoids the tedious process of having to take them down one by one before upgrading.
+Be careful that if automatic snapshotting is enabled, Garage only keeps the last two snapshots and deletes older ones, so you might want to disable automatic snapshotting in your upgraded configuration file until you have confirmed that the upgrade ran successfully.
+In addition to snapshotting the metadata databases of your nodes, you should back-up at least the `cluster_layout` file of one of your Garage instances (this file should be the same on all nodes and you can copy it safely while Garage is running).

 3. Prepare your binaries and configuration files for the new Garage version

 4. Restart all nodes simultaneously in the new version